HBIbidunni/alx-low_level_programming/0x1A-hash_tables/README.md

                 } hash_table_t;

-> All feedbacks, comments and suggestions are highly welcome.
-Please take a look at my codes.
+> <b>All feedbacks, comments and suggestions are highly welcome.
+Please take a look at my codes.</b>